 There are two main drawbacks to this design:

-- You can not stand up for more power on hill climbs like you could on a regular comfort bike.
+- It is harder to stand up for more power on a hill climb like you could on a regular comfort bike.

 - You do not have the aerodynamic advantage of a recumbent on flat roads and downhills.

-If you are looking for performance this is not the bike for you.
-For a rider seeking the comfort of a recumbent with the compact convenience and familiar handling of a conventional bike, the Fusion is worth a test ride.
+If you are looking for a racing bike this is not the bike for you.
+This bike is for riders seeking the comfort of a recumbent with the some of the compact convenience and familiar handling of a conventional bike.
+If that sounds like you the Fusion is worth a test ride.